Privacy Policy

 12Photographs and on-site individuals

 The Services are designed to capture photographs of equipment, buildings, defects and job-site conditions.
 From time to time, on-site individuals (occupants, building staff, members of the public) may be incidentally visible in those photographs.
-We strip EXIF metadata from stored images, so geolocation coordinates and camera details are not retained in the images we hold.
-Where photographs identify or are reasonably capable of identifying a person, they may constitute personal information.
+We strip EXIF metadata from images captured through the field application, so geolocation coordinates and camera details embedded by the capturing device are not retained in the images we hold.
+Where photographs identify or are reasonably capable of identifying a person, they may constitute personal information — and, when included in a report PDF, that content is delivered by email through our United States email provider (clause 5.1, clause 6).

 If you are a customer of Snap Job Reports, you are responsible for: (i) ensuring you have a lawful basis (including, where required, the consent of identifiable individuals) to capture, store and share such photographs; (ii) any required notices to visible individuals; and (iii) the consequences of sharing generated reports with third parties (such as your own clients), including any individuals identifiable in those reports.